golang/proposal/design/draft-fuzzing.md

 A new environment variable will be added, `$GOFUZZCACHE`, which will default to an appropriate cache directory on the developer's machine.
-This directory will hold the mutator-managed corpus.
+This directory will hold the generated corpus.
 For example, the corpus for each fuzz target will be managed in a subdirectory called `<module_name>/<pkg>/@corpus/<target_name>` where `<module_name>` will follow module case-encoding and include the major version.